Associate | Established: 2007 | Associate since 2019

 Status of Fulfillment by SMO

-The Law on Accountancy of 2018 delegates authority to the Suriname Chartered Accountants Institute (SCAI) to develop and conduct a mandatory quality assurance (QA) review system in the jurisdiction.
-The QA review system has been established, but not yet operational.
+The Law on Accountancy of 2018 delegates authority to the Suriname Chartered Accountants Institute (SCAI) to develop and operate a mandatory quality assurance (QA) review system in Suriname.
+SCAI has been developing the system with technical assistance from the Netherlands Institute of Chartered Accountants and PUM, including support for practice monitoring, training, and development of the QA Committee.

 Current Status: Execute